-(1) Must be ready to initiate work on the funded project within 45 days of approval
+(1) Must be ready to initiate work on the funded project within 3045 days of approval

-Given the urgency of CIRM's mission, all approved awardees must initiate work on the funded project within 45 days of approval and authorization for funding by the Application Review Subcommittee of the Independent Citizens' Oversight Committee.
+Given the urgency of CIRM's mission, all approved awardees must initiate work on the funded project within 3045 days of approval and authorization for funding by the Application Review Subcommittee of the Independent Citizens' Oversight Committee.
+Projects under the CIRM/NHLBI Cure Sickle Cell Disease Joint Initiative may initiate work on the funded project within 45 days of approval.